luizroos/hands-on-microservices/README.md

 consistency
 ```

-Se a consistência não for ONE, sete para ONE:
+Se a consistência não for ONE, altere para ONE:

 ```
 consistency ONE